signetlabdei/nsmiracle/README.md

  Authors
 ----------------------

-The nsmiracle library for the Network Simulator 2 has been developed by (in alfabetical order):
+The nsmiracle library has been developed in 2007 by (in alfabetical order):

 Nicola Baldo         (baldo@dei.unipd.it)
 Federico Maguolo     (maguolof@dei.unipd.it)
 Marco Miozzo         (miozzo@dei.unipd.it)

-At the time of this release (April 2007), all authors are with the Department of Information Engineering, University of Padova, Italy.
+At that time, all authors were with the
+Department of Information Engineering, University of Padova, Italy.

+Further contributions and improvements have been developed through the years by (in alfabetical order):

+Federico Guerra      (federico@guerra-tlc.com)
+Andrea Mior          (andrmior@dei.unipd.it)
+Michele Rossi        (michele.rossi@dei.unipd.it)